d4rkstar/geonames-zip-generator/README.md

 # Disclaimer
-Tutti i dati sono di proprietà di Geonames: http://www.geonames.org/
+All data are from Geonames: http://www.geonames.org/